TobitSoftware/chayns-toolkit/packages/chayns-scripts/README.md

 ### ESLint Configuration

-Our ESLint-config `@chayns-scripts/eslint-config` is automatically included when `chayns-scripts` is installed.
+Our ESLint-config `@chayns-toolkit/eslint-config` is automatically included when `chayns-toolkit` is installed.

 To activate the config add an `eslintConfig` key to your `package.json`: